tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 encoded without being compressed.
 This way, the parsing and the verification have the same security properties as they would have in TLS normally.

-Since certificate chains are typically presented on a per-server name basis, the attacker does not have control over any individual fragments in the Certificate message, meaning that they cannot leak information about the certificate by modifying the plaintext.
+Since certificate chains are typically presented on a per-server name or per-user basis, the attacker does not have control over any individual fragments in the Certificate message, meaning that they cannot leak information about the certificate by modifying the plaintext.

-The implementations SHOULD bound the memory usage when decompressing the Certificate message.
+The implementations SHOULD bound the memory usage when decompressing the CompressedCertificate message.

 The implementations MUST limit the size of the resulting decompressed chain to the specified uncompressed length, and they MUST abort the connection if the